List of memorials to George Washington

 This is a list of memorials to George Washington, the commander-in-chief of the Continental Army during the American Revolutionary War and first president of the United States.

 Federal holiday

 Washington's Birthday has been a federal holiday in the United States since 1879.

 States, counties, and townships

-One of the United States, 31 counties, and 241 civil townships are named for George Washington.
+One state, 31 counties, and 241 civil townships in the United States are named for George Washington.